 There will always be new ways to improve the classification in each iteration.
 But as I said, this is a good start and a step in the right direction.

-There are few blind spots like restriction on the ability of some fund managers to generate outperformance using their existing styles.
+There are few blind spots like restrictions on the ability of some fund managers to generate outperformance using their existing styles.
 But that I guess will be compensated by other means.
 I am not sure which or when but I presume good fund managers will do good in any regulatory environment.

 To be fair, this is a new development and that too a big one.